arononak/git_stamp/README.md

 ```

 > [!IMPORTANT]
-> If you use Github Action, you only get a single commit because GitHub Actions by default only retrieves the latest version (single commit) and does not include the full history of the repository.
+> If you use Github Action, you only get a single commit.
 This is normal behavior to optimize the build process and improve performance, especially for large repositories.
 Try configuring github actions or generating Git Stamp files before `git push`.

 ## 🏗️ Generating